Dark Knight Basic Guide

 Outside of high-end optimization, choice of skill speed has little impact on the Dark Knight rotation, and can be chosen for comfort.
 At certain speeds, 90-second cooldowns like Salted Earth must be drifted or clipped while the same is true of 60-second cooldowns at other speeds.

 In optimization, each encounter must be considered separately to determine what GCDs are gained or lost by different skill speeds, as well as lining up the GCD with any melee disengages.
-In general, the slowest speed that doesn’t lose any major GCDs within a phase will be the strongest choice.
+In general, the slowest speed that doesn’t lose any major GCDs within a phase will be the strongest choice, as much of Dark Knight’s damage does not scale with speed.

 Dungeons